ewaldc/OpenHAB-ESP/README.md

 The technical architecture is based on following elements:
 - source code written in C++ version 11 which is the highest version supported by the Espressif 8266 toolset.<br>
 	This allows support for std::bind, auto variables/functions, templates and many other advanced functions
-- [Platform IO](https://github.com/platformio) on top of Visual Studio Code is used a base IDE, but Arduino IDE can be used as well
+- [Platform IO](https://github.com/platformio) on top of Visual Studio Code is being used as default IDE, but the Arduino IDE can be used as well
 - The [Arduino ESP8266 library](https://github.com/esp8266/Arduino) is the platform being used from [staging](https://github.com/platformio/platform-espressif8266.git#feature/stage).
-Right now one single change to this platform code is required, but a PR has been initiated.
+All required code changes have been pulled and accepted into the master branch.
 Key functions leveraged from this wonderful library are: ESP8266WebServer, SPIFFS, Ticker, ESP8266mDNS, Base64 and ESP8266HTTPClient
 - [ArduinoJSON](https://arduinojson.org/) is an outstanding library for embedded platforms that handles all JSON parsing and handling.
 The author has been extremely helpful in supporting this project, even to the extend of adding support for parsing of very large strings with unknown lenghth at compile time.
+You need version 6.14.0 (or later).
 - A seperate state engine is used to keep the state of the items, since ArduinoJson is not build for handling state.
 - Other libraries used: ESP8266TrueRandom for generating the subscription UUID for the event bus
 - Lots of effort has been spent to run on top of the [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer), including rewriting parts of that code, but despite these efforts the end result remained unstable in addition to consuming (too) much memory.